srafi1/shell/README.md

 args:
     input: string to look through
 return:
-    filename to for stdin or NULL if not provided
+    filename for stdin or NULL if not provided
 */

 /* char* get_stdout